RAGabriel/STM32_Course/README.md

   - Configured PB0 pin as input with pull-up, when pressed toggle the state of PB3(Built-in LED) 10 times with a delay of half second.
 - M08A05: GPIO Interrupt
   - Configured PA12 as a external interrupt, when pressed toggle the state of PB3(Built-in LED).
+- M09A01: General Purpose Timer
+  - Configured TIMER15 in counter mode UP, counting to 2000 in 2 seconds.